Off the Wall

-Off the Wall is the fifth studio album by American singer Michael Jackson, released on August 10, 1979, by Epic Records.
-It was Jackson's first album released through Epic Records, the label he recorded under until his death in 2009, and the first produced by Quincy Jones, whom he met while working on the 1978 film The Wiz.
-Several critics observed that Off the Wall was crafted from disco, pop, funk, R&B, soft rock and Broadway ballads.
-Its lyrical themes include escapism, liberation, loneliness, hedonism and romance.
+Off the Wall is the fifth studio album by the American singer Michael Jackson, released on August 10, 1979, by Epic Records.
+It was Jackson's first album released through Epic Records, and the first produced by Quincy Jones, whom he previously collaborated with while working on the 1978 film The Wiz.
+Off the Wall was crafted from disco, pop, funk, R&B, soft rock and Broadway ballads.
+Its lyrical themes include escapism, liberty, hedonism and romance.
 The album features songwriting contributions from Stevie Wonder, Paul McCartney, Rod Temperton, Tom Bahler, and David Foster, alongside three tracks penned by Jackson himself.

-Between 1972 and 1975, Jackson released a total of four solo studio albums with Motown as part of The Jackson 5 franchise: Got to Be There (1972), Ben (1972), Music & Me (1973) and Forever, Michael (1975).
-Before recording his next album, which came to be Off the Wall, Jackson desired to create a record not sounding like a Jacksons record, but rather showcasing creative freedom and individualism.
-Off the Wall peaked at number three on the Billboard Top LPs & Tapes chart and number one on the Top Black Albums chart, staying at number one on the latter for 16 weeks, and was an enormous critical success.
-Five singles were released from the album.
-Jackson wrote three songs, including the Billboard Hot 100 number-one single "Don't Stop 'Til You Get Enough", his first solo number-one single in the United States since "Ben" seven years prior.
-The second single, "Rock with You", also topped the chart.
-With following singles "Off the Wall" and "She's Out of My Life" also reaching the US top 10, Jackson became the first solo artist to have four singles from the same album reach the top 10 of the Billboard Hot 100.
+Before recording his next album, Jackson desired to create a record showcasing creative freedom and individualism for the first time—Off the Wall was widely branded as a reintroduction for him.
+Despite it being released shortly after the infamous Disco Demolition Night, it became Jackson's highest charting on the Billboard Top LPs & Tapes chart, staying in the Top 10 for over 8 months.
+It was also number 1 on the Top Black Albums chart for 16 weeks and was the best-selling album of 1980 in the US.
+In retrospect, the album has been hailed as a landmark release of the disco era.

+Five singles were released from Off the Wall, two of which were Billboard Hot 100 number 1 singles: "Don't Stop 'Til You Get Enough" and "Rock with You".
+Another two, "Off the Wall" and "She's Out of My Life", were Top 10 hits; this made Jackson the first solo artist to have four Top 10 hits on the Hot 100 from one album.
+The album was controversially nominated for just two Grammy Awards, with Jackson winning Best R&B Vocal Performance, Male for "Don't Stop 'Til You Get Enough".
+It won Favorite Soul/R&B Album at both the 1980 and 1981 American Music Awards.

-Off the Wall was a significant departure from Jackson's previous work for Motown and was hailed as a major breakthrough for him.
-In retrospect, writers have hailed it a landmark release of the disco era and, along with his next album Thriller (1982), among the greatest albums in history.
-Off the Wall has sold over 20 million copies worldwide, making it one of the best-selling albums of all time.
-On February 2, 2021, it was certified 9× Platinum by the Recording Industry Association of America (RIAA) in the US.
-At the 1980 Grammy Awards, it was nominated for two Grammy Awards, with Jackson winning Best R&B Vocal Performance, Male for "Don't Stop 'Til You Get Enough".
-In 2008, Off the Wall was inducted into the Grammy Hall of Fame.
+Off the Wall received widespread critical acclaim, with it being credited as a significant departure from Jackson's previous work for Motown and hailed as a major breakthrough for him.
+It has sold over 20 million copies worldwide, making it one of the best-selling albums.
+In 2025, it was certified Diamond by the Recording Industry Association of America (RIAA).
+The album continues to be lauded as one of the greatest albums in popular music, with some critics praising it as Jackson's best album.
+In 2008, it was inducted into the Grammy Hall of Fame.